GIGA-AnimalGenomics-BLV/Public/PIC/R/README.md

 3. **ENTROPY**: IS found in different individuals and not NON-SPECIFIC.
 The actual 'owner'/sample of these IS can be retrieved.
 	* *ENTROPY_RECURRENCE:* The IS is mainly detected in one individual.
 	* *ENTROPY_ABUNDANCE:* The IS is abundantly detected in one individual.
-4. **DUBIOUS:** IS found in different individuals but with not enough information to retrieve the actual 'owner'.
+4. **UNCERTAIN:** IS found in several individuals but with too little information to retrieve the actual 'owner'.

-DUBIOUS and NON-SPECIFIC IS are excluded from further analysis.
+UNCERTAIN and NON-SPECIFIC IS are excluded from further analysis.
 To detect such IS we use the following function:

 ```
 tagContamination(IS = NULL, nonSpecific = 6, filt.recurrence = 0.85, filt.abundance = 0.85, minReadMax = 5, mapgap = 5, report = FALSE)